vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

   image: /images/mta-sts-explained/mta-sts-explained-front.png
 ---

-> _This blog post explains how an MTA STS policy works and how to implement it on GitHub Pages._
+> _This blog post explains how an MTA-STS policy works and how to implement it on GitHub Pages._

 MTA-STS (Mail Transfer Agent Strict Transport Security) is a security protocol designed to improve the security of email communication by enforcing the use of TLS (Transport Layer Security) to encrypt email traffic between mail servers.
 It helps prevent man-in-the-middle attacks and downgrade attacks, where an attacker could intercept or tamper with email messages in transit.